se9n/MaintenanceMonitor/README.md

 The Java package for this project includes a developer created .java pack with the classes MaintenanceMonitorApplication MaintenanceMonitorController and their defined attributes.
 The JUnit configuration includes all unit tests.

 ### (4)	Contributors and work processes
-The following team members were involved with the project:
+The following team members were involved with the project:<br>
 i.
-Caraet Sean
+Caraet Sean<br>
 ii.
 Nagel Anna

 The team used Github as its VCS.
 A Basic Kanban board was used to track and record progress and assign and reassign issues.
 The code was migrated with the use of Intellij IDEA Git SCM and SourceTree.